IBE160/SG-Lotte/proposal.md

 ## User Flows

+### Flow 0: New User Onboarding
+1. User signs up and logs in for the first time.
+2. A welcome screen appears, briefly explaining the app's benefits.
+3. The user is guided through a multi-step process to set up their profile:
+    *   **Step 1: Personal Details** (name, age, body metrics).
+    *   **Step 2: Fitness Goals** (e.g., weight loss, muscle gain, endurance).
+    *   **Step 3: Dietary Preferences** (e.g., vegetarian, allergies).
+4. Once the profile is complete, the user is directed to the dashboard, which displays a prompt to generate their first workout and meal plan.

 ### Flow 1: Plan Workouts
 1. User logs in and opens the dashboard.
 2. Selects “Plan Workouts.”
-3. Chooses goal focus (e.g., “stronger legs,” “better endurance”).
+3. Chooses goal focus.
+    *   Users can select a primary and a secondary goal.
-4. AI generates a weekly plan with exercises, sets, and intensity levels.
+4. AI generates a weekly plan.
+    *   **Scenario: Slow or Failed Generation:**
+        *   A loading animation with engaging content (e.g., fitness tips) is displayed.
+        *   If generation fails, a clear error message is shown with a "Retry" button.
+        *   If generation repeatedly fails, a pre-made "starter" plan is suggested.
-5. User reviews and accepts or replans.
+5. User reviews the plan.
+    *   Users can "lock" specific days or exercises they like, so they remain consistent during replanning.
+6. User accepts the plan.
-6. Dashboard updates with the active plan.
+7. Dashboard updates with the active plan.

 ### Flow 2: Plan Meals
 1. User navigates to Meal Planner.
 2. Updates dietary preferences and calorie targets.
+    *   An in-app calculator or recommendations are available to help users determine their calorie targets.
-3. AI generates a structured weekly meal plan (breakfast, lunch, dinner, snacks).
+3. AI generates a weekly meal plan.
-4. User reviews, locks certain meals, or regenerates others.
+    *   **Scenario: Slow or Failed Generation:**
+        *   A loading animation with engaging content (e.g., nutrition facts) is displayed.
+        *   If generation fails, a clear error message is shown with a "Retry" button.
+        *   If generation repeatedly fails, a pre-made "starter" meal plan is suggested.
+4. User reviews the plan.
+    *   Users can swap single ingredients in a meal (e.g., "replace chicken with tofu").
-5. System saves finalized plan and updates dashboard.
+5. System saves the finalized plan and updates the dashboard.

 ### Flow 3: Log Workouts
-1. User logs completed workouts.
+1. User logs a completed workout.
+    *   **Partial Completion:** Users can log a percentage of completion (e.g., "75% complete").
+    *   **Skipped Workouts:** If a workout is skipped, the AI can suggest rescheduling it or adjust the next week's plan.
+    *   **Unplanned Workouts:** Users can log unplanned activities using natural language (e.g., "I went for a 30-minute run"), and the AI will interpret and log it.
+2. User rates the difficulty of the workout on a scale of 1-5.
-2. Dashboard updates workout progress.
+3. Dashboard updates workout progress.
-3. AI refines the next week’s plan accordingly.
+4. AI refines the next week’s plan accordingly.

 ### Flow 4: Log Meals
-1. User logs completed meals.
+1. User logs a completed meal.
+    *   **Partial Completion:** Users can adjust the logged portion (e.g., "ate half").
+    *   **Skipped Meals:** If a meal is skipped, the AI can adjust calorie targets for the remaining days.
+    *   **Unplanned Meals:** Users can log unplanned meals using natural language, and the AI will interpret and log it.
 2. Dashboard updates progress and calorie balance.
 3. AI refines the next week’s plan accordingly.

 ---